nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 Application Definitions
 #######################

-We created two new application definitions:

 :ref:`NXmpes`:
    A general appdef with minimalistic metadata requirements, apt to describe all photemission experiments.

 .. _MpesBC:

 Base Classes
 ############

-We developed entirely new base classes:
+New base classes:
     :ref:`NXelectronanalyser`:
        A base class to describe electron kinetic energy analizers.
 Contains the collective characteristics of the instrument such as energy resolution, and includes the following subclasses: